jdmariano14/cs192builder/README.md

 Add code to the Main class to generate the expected SQL queries for items 1-5 using the QueryBuilder class.

 ## Deliverables
 The Main class with the appropriate methods filled out, along with any other classes (if any) you decide to modify or extend.
+Send to the email specified in the FB group.

 ## Notes
 * The syntax for generating some example queries are included as a guide (below the blank item methods in the Main class).